AnilVinukonda/platform-bootstrap/README.md

 End-to-end platform bootstrap and CI/CD setup using Ansible, Docker, Kubernetes, Helm, and Jenkins.

+## Purpose

-This project demonstrates how I bootstrapped a fresh Ubuntu server using Ansible and deployed a containerised application on Kubernetes using Helm and Jenkins.
+This repository demonstrates how I bootstrapped a fresh Ubuntu server using Ansible and deployed a containerised Flask application on Kubernetes using Helm and Jenkins.

 ## Part 1: Infrastructure Bootstrap

 - Bootstrapped a headless Ubuntu server using Ansible
 - Updated system packages